AdDraw/Lab_IUP_Projects/cw9_RS232_controller/README.txt

 by Adam Drawc 2019 April

-This code was made as a 9th assignment to do in the IUP class.
+This code was made as the 9th assignment to do in the IUP class.

 This project is intended for studying only.